Eight questions to help decide if university is your next step

 Look closely at course content.
 Just as there is a difference between subjects at GCSE and A-level, so the jump from A-level to degree can bring a different focus.
 And that’s not forgetting subjects you can start from scratch.
 The Open University’s Open Learn offers free university-level modules in a wide range of subjects and can give you a taster of what a full course may involve.

-Go on university open days and get a feel for what you like, both in terms of courses and the wider university experience.
+Open days can help you get a feel for what you like, both in terms of courses and the wider university experience.

 Consider employment prospects for your chosen course – where have recent graduates ended up?
 To find out more, see the Higher Education Careers Services Unit’s What do graduates do?